hunter-teacher-cert/currdev_unit_plan-jsdom/README.md

 ---

 ## Tools Used
-As mentioned, students should have a basic knowledge of HTML, CSS, and JS.
+Students should have a basic knowledge of HTML, CSS, and JS.
 The [CS50 IDE](https://ide.cs50.io/) is a great cloud-based IDE, but [repl.it](https://replit.com/) could also be used.

 ---